Amin98Hosseini/Ys-Irtm-Module--STM32/README.md

 Compile your project

-Sample code foe how to used function in uour program in main.c
+Sample code for how to used function in uour program in main.c

 Conntion Module to microcontroller :